Patent Review Processing System (PRPS)

 A5.
 Is there a limit to the number of documents that can be uploaded per filing?

-There are no special naming conventions for documents.
-PRPS will accept documents with any name that a major operating system will permit.
+There are no special naming conventions for documents, but the number of characters is limited.
 The user will be prompted to provide a name that will appear in the docket listing.
-This name should be simple and descriptive, such as “Jones Motion 1 on Obviousness” or “Second Declaration of Dr. Smith.”
+This name should be simple and descriptive, such as “Jones Motion to Amend” or “Second Declaration of Dr. Smith.”
+Document names must be less than 255 characters.

 A7.
 Will the Office provide forms (e.g., power of attorney or IPR transmittal) for filing documents in a proceeding?